-Category Safety MR AC RES TE CA/HC Total

-Score 10 out of 16 out 17 out 10 out of 0 out of 2 out of 55 out of
+Category Safety MR AC RES TE CA/HC Total Score 10 out of 30 16 out of 29 17 out of 29 10 out of 16 0 out of 12 2 out of 18 55 out of 134

-30 of 29 of 29 16 12 18 134

 The project improves multimodal access between Hingham Center, residential areas, and Hingham Harbor by extending the existing buffered, shared-use bike path from Rockland Street to the Hingham inner harbor.
 In addition, improvements to reduce vehicular accidents will be incorporated through the establishment of turn lanes and a small roundabout at the intersection of Route 3A and Summer Street.